-The only true love has always been the classic steel frame, but Faggin earned its reputation in framebuilding by also providing aluminium, titanium and carbon fibre frames, hand-built with meticulous craftsman’s attention to detail.
+The only true love has always been the classic steel frame, but Faggin earned its reputation in frame building by also providing aluminum, titanium and carbon fiber frames, hand-built with meticulous craftsman’s attention to detail.

 Nowadays the company left the big scale production approach to simply dedicate entirely to hand-building the most accurate Italian product while adhering to the strict traditional rules.
 Marcello’s daughter Cristina is currently in charge of management and her husband Massimo is the talented craftsman behind Faggin frames since 1976.

 Vetta di Antonio Taverna has been in the bicycle frame production market since 1947 for three generations.
 They produce for private individuals, for third parties and for very prestigious Italian and foreign brands, tailor-made or custom design and with any type of customization.

 Their production of frames covers almost all types of use: race, track, stopwatch, triathlon, cross cycle, tourism, Mtb, and tandem.